-One of the most LA things you can do is visit an old movie set.
+One of the most “LA” things you can do is visit an old movie set.
 Paramount Ranch is definitely one you’ll want to visit.
-Tons of classic and popular movies and TV shows were shot in this Western Town, like Westworld!
+Tons of classic movies and popular TV shows were shot in this Western Town, such as Westworld!

 Paramount Ranch Loop Trail is a 2.1-mile hike located in Agoura Hills, within the Santa Monica Mountains.
 It features a Western Town movie set and multiple hiking trails.
 It’s open from 8 A.M. to 8 P.M.
 Parking and visitation are free.

 Map of Paramount Ranch Loop Trail